 And your practical words of wisdom cut through the fear of failure, and showed me the way through all of my questions.”

 Now, Father, I come to you by the Spirit in the name of the Lord Jesus Christ.
-I ask you that Ruthie will be a firstfruits, that you will so fill me and anoint me for this ministry that what was accomplished in her will be accomplished again and again and again, as you raise up an army of writers who will learn to distinguish soul from spirit and will choose the oh-so-challenging, oh-so-rewarding path of Writing from the Spirit.
+I ask you that my friend will be a firstfruits, that you will so fill me and anoint me for this ministry that what was accomplished in her will be accomplished again and again and again, as you raise up an army of writers who will learn to distinguish soul from spirit and will choose the oh-so-challenging, oh-so-rewarding path of Writing from the Spirit.

 I pray for those who have started out on this path, only to be turned aside by experts who led them astray.
 You know, Lord, that the experts did this without malice or ill intent.
 They taught what they themselves had been taught.
-But now, Lord, I ask you: Find these deflected ones.
-Encounter them.
-Heal them.
-Open their eyes.
-Recapture their hearts.

 Find the timid.
 Find the proud.
 Lift up those who have not written because they’ve believed the lies that they have no voice and have nothing of merit to say.
-Lower those who live for a “pride high,” who’ve believed the lies that their words count more than other people’s, who’ve sold their words as yours.
+Humble those who live for a “pride high,” who’ve believed the lies that their words count more than other people’s, who’ve sold their words as yours.
 Show us how desperately we all need to learn from you, Spirit-to-spirit.
 Show us how desperately we all need to learn from one another, spirit-to-spirit.